25 Proven Real Estate Marketing Ideas for Spring

 When should a spring real estate marketing push begin?

 Start planning your spring push at least four weeks before you expect buyers and sellers to surge.
-Use that time to fix your IDX site, wire tracking, and map your budget.
-When the season hits, you want to be in execution mode rather than scrambling with last minute tech fixes.
+Use that time to fix your IDX site, wire tracking, map your budget, prepare scripts, and build the first round of seller outreach.

 What is the most important spring channel for real estate agents?

 No single channel wins spring by itself.
-Most agents see the best results when they combine search, retargeting, and Direct Mail Marketing into one system.
-Search captures intent, retargeting follows visitors, and mail reaches owners who may not click ads yet still watch neighborhood sale prices.
+Most agents see better results when they combine search, retargeting, email, and Direct Mail Marketing into one system.
+Search captures intent, retargeting follows visitors, mail reaches owners, and email keeps the database warm.

 How should I split my spring marketing budget by channel?